Hollywood's Burt Reynolds says his best performance yet to come

 The moustachioed star started off in television before making dozens of movies - Westerns, action and sports comedies as well as dramas - of which he says he is proud of just a few.

-Dressed in black with a red pocket handkerchief and tinted glasses, Reynolds said the 1979 comedy "Starting Over" about a man torn between his girlfriend and ex-wife was among his favorites.
+Dressed in black with a red pocket handkerchief and tinted glasses, Reynolds said the 1979 comedy "Starting Over" about a man torn between his girlfriend and ex-wife was among his favourites.

 "It was kind of like the story of my life ...
 It was great fun to do," he said.
 "The worst?
 There's too many."